 You are now all set with awesome location features for your Uber-for-X service.
-You have built location-based assignment live tracking experience alerts and mileage.
+You have built location-based assignments, live tracking experience, alerts and mileage.

 Did this tutorial help you build what you wanted?
 Please share your experience and what you are building with HyperTrack.
 We would love to feature your story on our blog!

 Get the latest posts delivered right to your inbox